katlund/BlockStab/README.md

 ## Requirements

 MATLAB 2020b or higher is required for saving PDFs of plots with minimal whitespace; see [this link](https://de.mathworks.com/help/matlab/creating_plots/save-figure-with-minimal-white-space.html).
-For older versions of MATLAB, be sure to set `run_data.options.save_pdf = 0`, or modify `gen_plots.m` directly to save PDFs via a preferred format.
+For older versions of MATLAB, be sure to set `options.save_pdf = 0` in the test scripts, or modify `gen_plots.m` directly to save PDFs via a preferred format.

 See [Multiprecision](#multiprecision) for additional package requirements.